evdcush/fart/README.rst

 ================
 FIGlet fonts are licensed under the BSD-3 by the original authors at http://www.figlet.org.

+This package uses `pyperclip <https://github.com/asweigart/pyperclip>`_ code to copy farts to the clipboard, so a huge thanks to Al Sweigart and other contributors to that wonderful software.

-Big thanks to the members of the `Laboratory of Plasma Physics (LPP) <https://github.com/LaboratoryOfPlasmaPhysics>`_ who were the original farters on PyPi with `Find All Roots with a Tree <https://github.com/LaboratoryOfPlasmaPhysics/fart>`_, but graciously allowed me fart on PyPi.
+Big thanks to the members of the
+`Laboratory of Plasma Physics (LPP) <https://github.com/LaboratoryOfPlasmaPhysics>`_ who were the original farters on PyPi with `Find All Roots with a Tree <https://github.com/LaboratoryOfPlasmaPhysics/fart>`_, but graciously allowed me fart on PyPi.

 License